 This guide was last updated for v1.0.0

 This guide applies to command-line application users.
-Paymetheus and Decrediton users can safely ignore the use of config files - Paymetheus and Decrediton both handle basic configuration automatically.
+Decrediton users can safely ignore the use of config files - Decrediton handles basic configuration automatically.
 It is also worth noting that some of our guides show configuration file settings and other guides show startup command flags.

 Configuration File Locations¶

 All of the Decred software, when started, reads from a configuration file to determine which settings it should enable/disable/set during that initial load.
 All of the command line startup flags

 (e.g. dcrwallet --testnet) can be replaced by settings within the appropriate configuration file